 If you want to buy some arts and crafts – after 11.00 am when all sellers are there.

-The streets are located around the palace of the old market (also known as Pasar Seni), the main street of Ubud, and Monkey Forest road.
+Ubud street market is located around the palace of the old market (also known as Pasar Seni), the main street of Ubud, and Monkey Forest road.
 Just follow the banner with “Ubud Traditional Art Market” written on it!

-What are the alternative Markets?
+What are the alternative Markets and Night Markets?

 While the Ubud Market is closed, there are still plenty of things to do in Ubud.